harrycresswell/harry/site/content/page/how.md

 - Web Design and Development
 - Visual Identity Design
-- digital marketing implementation and strategy
+- User Experience/User Interface Designer

 I work on projects from the ground up which typically last between 2 and 4 weeks.
 This is where I find I can provide the most value.

 ## How I work

-I take a collaborative approach on every project, involving clients from start to finish, keeping regular contact with in person meetings, Skype calls and email.
+I take a collaborative approach on every project, involving clients from start to finish.
+I  keep in regular contact via in person and virtual meetings and by email.

-I aim to keep the process as dynamic as possible, moving thoughtfully, and efficiently in the most appropriate direction.
-If something isn’t working we’ll revisit the step until we find the right direction.
+I aim to keep the process as dynamic as possible, moving thoughtfully and efficiently in the most appropriate direction.
+If something isn’t working we’ll revisit the step until we find the right solution.

-I believe good design is about good communication.
-Having a good working relationship with my clients is vital to producing good results.
+I believe good design is the product of solving real problems and effective communication.
+Having a good working relationship with my clients is vital for producing good results.

-On certain projects [I collaborate with Luke](https://lukeharvey.co.uk/).
-We’ve been working together successfully for several years, building [In Detail](https://indtl.com/) and [Albion](https://albioncycling.com/) to name a few.
+[I collaborate with Luke](https://lukeharvey.co.uk/) on certain projects.
+Over the years we’ve worked on many successful projects, for a number of well established clients.
+More recently we’ve worked with the team behind [Albion](https://albioncycling.com/) to launch their online presence and e-commerce site.
+We continue to work together on [In Detail](https://indtl.com/).

 ## Who hires me

 Individuals and small teams who need a designer experienced in building businesses online from the ground up.

 Normally it’s people who want to execute their brand vision online but don’t necessarily have the technical skills to do so.
-Or people who would rather invest their budget in good design, that comes at an affordable rate.
-And in a faster timeframe, which an agency can’t offer.
+Those who would rather invest their budget in good design at an affordable rate.

 ## What I charge